Anxiety Treatment in Massachusetts

 Dual diagnosis rehab teaches you how to manage your anxiety without drugs and alcohol.
-It also shows you how simply staying sober can greatly improve your ability to cope with anxiety in an effective way.
+It also shows you how simply staying sober can greatly improve your ability to cope with anxiety disorders and other mental health challenges in an effective way.

-Anxiety and substance abuse have a complex relationship.
+Anxiety disorders and substance abuse have a complex relationship.
 However, in many cases, both conditions are caused by similar root causes.
-Common root causes of both anxiety and addiction include:
+Common root causes of both anxiety and substance abuse include:

 - History of trauma – Experiencing one or more traumatic events, particularly in childhood, can increase your risk for developing PTSD, anxiety disorders, and addiction.

-- Family history – Having a parent with one or more mental health conditions can make you more susceptible to those conditions, yourself.
+- Family history – Having a parent with one or more mental health problems can make you more susceptible to those conditions, yourself.